BizzNEST/watsonville-bizznest-scheduler/README.md

     Users should be able to turn these rules on or off depending on their requirements.

 ### Selection and Filtering: yuliana
+Provide a user interface for selecting which interns to include or exclude from the scheduling.
+Program should include “Select All” and “Deselect All” options for easy management of selections.
+It should also allow filtering of interns by location and department.

 ### Rule Configuration: ali

 ### Manual Override: yuliana
+Enable users to manually adjust the random pairings after they are generated, providing flexibility to accommodate specific needs or preferences.

 ### Edge Case Handling: ali